 Fundamentally, we could distinguish three states in every system: minimum entropy state, maximum entropy state, and when the system is tending to whatever of these two states.
 The natural trend of a physical system is to the maximum entropy state.
 The minimum entropy state is a characteristic of a "manipulated" system i.e. externally controlled or imposed.
+The "globalization" process has a behavior exactly equivalent to a physical system that is tending to a maximum entropy state.
+So, the analysis shown in this paper would predict the apparition of big common markets and strong common currencies as the characteristics of a system that is tending to that maximum entropy state.
+The system will find its equilibrium by decreasing its number of currencies and markets until it gets a state characterized by only one common currency and only one common market.

 VIII.
-THE WHY OF THE APPLICABILITY
+THE WHY OF THE APPLICABILITY OF STATISTICAL PHYSICS TO ECONOMICS

 Quantum mechanics could be a much more general theory that we had thought.
 It could encloses theories like EGT and evolutionary dynamics and we could explain through this theory biological and economical processes.
 From this point of view many of the equations, concepts and its properties defined quantically must be more general that its classical versions but they must remain inside the foundations of the new quantum version.
 So, our quantum equilibrium concept also must be more general than the one defined classically.

-In our model we represent a population by a quantum system in which each subpopulation playing strategy $s_i$ is represented by a pure ensemble in the state $|\Psi_k(t)\rangle$ and with probability $p_k$ .
-The probability $x_i$ of playing strategy $s_i$ or the relative frequency of the individuals using strategy $s_i$ in that population is represented by the probability $\rho{ii}$ of finding each pure ensemble in the state $|i\rangle$ .
+In our model we represent a population by a quantum system in which each subpopulation playing strategy s_i is represented by a pure ensemble in the state $|\Psi_k(t)\rangle$ and with probability p_k .
+The probability x_i of playing strategy s_i or the relative frequency of the individuals using strategy s_i in that population is represented by the probability ρ{ii} of finding each pure ensemble in the state $|i\rangle$.
 Through these quantization relationships the replicator dynamics (in matrix commutative form) takes the form of the equation of evolution of mixed states.
 The quantum analogue of the relative frequencies matrix is the density operator.
 The relationships between these two systems described by these two matrixes and their evolution equations would let us analyze the entropy of our system through the well known von Neumann entropy in the quantum case and by the Shannon entropy in the classical case.
 The properties that these entropies enjoy would let us analyze a "game" from a different point of view through information and a maximum or minimum entropy criterion.